elixir-lsp/elixir-ls/guides/initialization.md

 The Language Server Protocol and Debugger Adapter Protocol mandate that all communication between the client and the server is made using UTF-8 encoded JSON-RPC based protocol.
 See [LSP Base Protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#baseProtocol) and [DAP Base Protocol](https://microsoft.github.io/debug-adapter-protocol/overview/#base-protocol).
 BEAM character IO is UTF-8 as default currently (was latin1 in the past which is a type of UTF-16).
 So, in order to have this kind of encoding/decoding out of the way, it first overrides two processes started by all BEAM instances: `:user` and `:stderr` with `ElixirLS.Utils.OutputDevice` in `ElixirLS.Utils.WireProtocol` module.

-The first process is the name for standard IO while the second is the the standard error.
-They are both IO servers, that means, `:gen_server` implementations that follows the [IO protocol](http://erlang.org/doc/apps/stdlib/io_protocol.html).
+The first process is the name for standard IO while the second is the standard error.
+They are both IO servers, that means, `:gen_server` implementations that follow the [IO protocol](http://erlang.org/doc/apps/stdlib/io_protocol.html).

-The servers reads and decodes protocol messages in `ElixirLS.Utils.PacketStream`.
+The servers read and decode protocol messages in `ElixirLS.Utils.PacketStream`.
 Output messages are sent via `ElixirLS.LanguageServer.JsonRpc` or `ElixirLS.Debugger.Output`.

 ## Starts Mix